kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

    ```

 1. For more real-world examples have a look at the ['Drawing' and the 'Video Recording' examples](Example-Studies.html)

+## Batch

+### Batch variables

+* `jatos.batchProperties` - All the properties you entered for this batch.
+  * `jatos.batchProperties.allowedWorkerTypes` - List of worker types that are currently allowed to run in this batch.
+  * `jatos.batchProperties.maxActiveMembers` - How many members this group can have at the same time
+  * `jatos.batchProperties.maxTotalMembers` - How many members this group is allowed to have at the same time
+  * `jatos.batchProperties.maxTotalWorkers` - Total amount of workers this group is allowed to have altogether in this batch
+  * `jatos.batchProperties.title` - Title of this batch
+* `jatos.batchJsonInput` - The JSON input you entered in the batch's properties.

 ## Functions to access the Batch Session